Fort Lee Job Fair

 Candidates must show a CURRENT State Driver's License or Passport for entry onto base.

-State ID's and Driver's Licenses from the following states will NOT be accepted: KY, ME, MN, MO, OK, PA, SC and WA
+AS OF JUNE 7, 2017, the following State ID's and Driver's Licenses from the following states will NOT be accepted: KY, AK, OK, OR, PA, SC, VA, ME, MN, MO, MT, or WA

 Regimental Club Information